bristolcnu/bristolcnu.github.io/joinus.md

 ### Postdocs
 <header class="masthead text-justify" style="font-size:120%">
 We are always interested in hearing from potential postdocs - please contact individual PIs early and we can work on figuring out funding.
+There are many options available, such as the <a href="https://www.bristol.ac.uk/vc-fellows/" target="_blank">Bristol Vice-Chancellor's Fellowships</a>, which offer an excelent opportunity for early-career researchers to move towards setting up their own independent group.
-Note that the University of Bristol has been particularly successful in getting <a href="https://www.bristol.ac.uk/red/development/international/mariecurie/mariecuriefellows/" target="_blank">Marie Curie Fellowships</a>.</header>
+Also, the University of Bristol has been particularly successful in getting <a href="https://www.bristol.ac.uk/red/development/international/mariecurie/mariecuriefellows/" target="_blank">Marie Curie Fellowships</a>.</header>

 <hr>